 We value diversity in all its forms and actively promote a culture of inclusion and respect.
-Students from under-represented racial/ethnic populations and disadvantaged backgrounds, first-generation college students, Veterans, students with disabilities, and people who identify as a sexual or gender minority, are highly encouraged to apply.
+Students from under-represented racial/ethnic populations and disadvantaged backgrounds, first-generation college students, veterans, students with disabilities, and people who identify as a sexual or gender minority, are highly encouraged to apply.
 Admitted students from underrepresented groups may be eligible for additional fellowships (specifically see the Clark Diversity Fellowship), awarded by the graduate school on a competitive basis.
-The University also offers an application fee waiver for eligible applicants.
+The University also offers an application fee waiver to various applicants.
 Students in need of fee waivers who are unsure of their eligibility are encouraged to contact the Graduate School directly.

 Admission to the graduate program supports our clinical scientist training mission.
 The following serve as examples of information considered in the admissions process: